 The net asset value of the Fund will be calculated by the Fund's third party administrator, NAV Consulting, Inc. and provided to Limited Partners by Mutual Shareholder Services on a monthly basis and at such other times as determined by the General Partner.
-As the net asset value of the Fund will be published by NAV Consulting, Inc. after the end of each calendar month, and as thirty (30) days' notice is required to withdraw from the Fund prior to any month-end withdrawal date, Limited Partners will not be able to withdraw from the Fund until the end of the calendar month following the month in which they receive notice of the Fund's net asset value from NAV Consulting, Inc. The withdrawal proceeds will in each case be equal to the net asset value of the withdrawing Limited Partner's capital account as of the date of withdrawal (less any withdrawal fees or charges as described in the Partnership Agreement.
+As the net asset value of the Fund will be published by NAV Consulting, Inc. after the end of each calendar month, and as thirty (30) days' notice is required to withdraw from the Fund prior to any month-end withdrawal date, Limited Partners will not be able to withdraw from the Fund until the end of the calendar month following the month in which they receive notice of the Fund's net asset value from NAV Consulting, Inc. However, each Limited Partner may revoke their withdrawal request prior to their withdrawal date by giving notice to the General Partner.
+The withdrawal proceeds will in each case be equal to the net asset value of the withdrawing Limited Partner's capital account as of the date of withdrawal (less any withdrawal fees or charges as described in the Partnership Agreement.

 For example, the net asset value of the Fund as of January 31 is provided to Limited Partners on February 7.
 With that knowledge, the Limited Partner may give notice from February 7 until March 1 and withdraw from the Fund as of March 31.
-The net asset value of the Limited Partner's withdrawal proceeds will equal the net asset value of the Limited Partner's capital account as of March 31 (less any withdrawal fees or charges as described in the Partnership Agreement).
+Additionally, the Limited Partner may revoke their withdrawal request prior to March 31 by giving notice to the General Partner, and may choose to do so based on receiving the updated net asset value of the Fund as of February 28.
+The net asset value of the Limited Partner's capital account as of March 31 (less any withdrawal fees or charges as described in the Partnership Agreement).